MOCCA Code for Star Cluster Simulations - II. Comparison with N-body Simulations: Introduction

-One of the drawbacks of the non direct techniques (also the Monte Carlo one) compared to the N-body model is a necessity of use of free parameters which try to describe the complexity of physical processes naturally covered in the direct code.
-The most important free parameters (from the point of view of MOCCA) are connected with the relaxation process ($\gamma$ coefficient in the Coulomb logarithm), escape process in the static tidal field and dynamical interactions between different objects (where the parameter, $r_{pmax}$, is the maximum pericentre distance between interacting objects for which few-body interactions are calculated explicitly).
-The usual method to determine the free parameters is a comparison with the results of N-body simulations.
+One of the drawbacks of non-direct techniques (including the Monte Carlo one) compared to the $N$-body model is the necessity of using free parameters to try to describe the complexity of physical processes naturally covered in the direct code.
+The most important free parameters (from the point of view of MOCCA) are connected with the relaxation process (the coefficient $\gamma$ in the Coulomb logarithm), escape in the static tidal field and, finally, dynamical interactions between different objects (where the parameter, $r_{pmax}$, is the maximum pericentre distance between interacting objects for which few-body interactions are calculated explicitly).
+The usual method of determining the free parameters is a comparison with the results of $N$-body simulations.
 For the previous version of the Monte Carlo code the comparison was done only for small $N$ systems (up to $N = 24000$).
-The code was successfully used to simulate evolution of real star clusters: M67 \citep{GHH2008}, M4 \citep{HG2008}, NGC6397 \citep[][]{GH2009,HG2009} and 47Tuc \citep{GH2011}.
-Despite those successes there were some doubts connected with the $N$ scaling of the escape process, which implementation was based on \citet{Ba2001}.
-To fully trust the MOCCA code it has to be tested for larger N, and not only for the global parameters like evolution of the total cluster mass or Lagrangian radii, but also against the properties and spatial distributions of binaries and BSS.
-That kind of comparison will show how far we can trust results of Monte Carlo simulations and which processes cannot be properly described in the framework of the MOCCA code.
+The code was successfully used to simulate the evolution of several real star clusters: M67 \citep{GHH2008}, M4 \citep{HG2008}, NGC6397 \citep[][]{GH2009,HG2009} and 47Tuc \citep{GH2011}.
+Despite those successes there were some doubts connected with the scaling with $N$ of the escape process, the implementation of which was based on \citet{Ba2001}.
+To fully validate MOCCA it has to be tested for larger $N$, and not only for the global parameters like evolution of the total cluster mass or Lagrangian radii, but also for the properties and spatial distributions of binaries and BSS.
+That kind of comparison will show how far we can trust the results of Monte Carlo simulations, and which processes cannot be properly described in the framework of MOCCA.

-This paper begins in Sec.2 with a summary of the features which have been added to the Monte Carlo scheme during the construction of the new version of the code, the MOCCA code.
-We also show there how we calibrate the free parameters of the MOCCA code with results of $N$-body simulations.
+This paper begins in Sec.
+2 with a summary of the features which have been added to the Monte Carlo scheme during the construction of the new version of the code, MOCCA.
+We also show there how we calibrate the free parameters of MOCCA with results of $N$-body simulations.
 Next (Sec.
-3) we describe the similarities and differences between MOCCA and N-body simulation and discuss the possible reasons for that.
-The final section summarises our conclusions, and discusses some limitations and future developments of the MOCCA code.
+3) we describe the similarities and differences between MOCCA and $N$-body simulations and discuss the possible reasons for them.
+The final section summarises our conclusions, and discusses some limitations and future developments of MOCCA.